TanmaySingh004/ebookreader/README.md

 **This apps **contain** the following features:**

-* Signup v2 update checkout
+* Signup v2 update checkout Create a component to view all Books
 * Login
 * Logout
 * Update profile